-Most beginner artists will dip immediately into white paint to lighten their paint mixtures.
+When learning how to mix paint colors, most beginner artists will dip immediately into white paint to lighten their paint mixtures.
 However, white paint doesn’t always lighten colors the best way possible.
 White paint has a tendency to de-saturate colors, and while they seem lighter, they will look much less colorful.

 Choosing a color like Naples yellow or Scheveningen yellow to lighten a paint mixture will yield a more colorful result.

 In the photo above, you can see the difference that white and Naples yellow have on a color mixture.
 In order to keep your paint mixtures well saturated and colorful, reach for a yellow, rather than white paint.

 Shadows Need Color Too